finbourne/lusid-sdk-java/sdk/docs/AborConfigurationApi.md

     AborConfigurationApi apiInstance = new AborConfigurationApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the AborConfiguration to update or insert the properties onto.
     String code = "code_example"; // String | The code of the AborConfiguration to update or insert the properties onto.
 Together with the scope this uniquely identifies the AborConfiguration.
     Map<String, Property> requestBody = new HashMap(); // Map<String, Property> | The properties to be updated or inserted onto the chart of account.
 Each property in   the request must be keyed by its unique property key.
 This has the format {domain}/{scope}/{code} e.g. \"AborConfiguration/Manager/Id\". try {
-      AborConfigurationProperties result = apiInstance.upsertAborConfigurationProperties(scope, code, requestBody);
+      AborConfigurationProperties result = apiInstance.upsertAborConfigurationProperties(scope, code)
+            .requestBody(requestBody)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling AborConfigurationApi#upsertAborConfigurationProperties");